-For a GTTS site to be considered deliverable in the first five years of the Local Plan, the PPTS states that 'the site should be considered to be available now, offer a suitable location for development now, and be achievable with a realistic prospect that development will be delivered on the site within five years and in particular that development of the site is viable' (PPTS, Para 9).
-Owing to the existing land values of the majority of the sites within the borough, and moreover, the potential management issues of a site, the assessment has tended to assess sites under the council's ownership.
+For a GTTS site to be considered 'deliverable' in the first five years of the Local Plan, the PPTS states that 'the site should be considered to be available now, offer a suitable location for development now, and be achievable with a realistic prospect that development will be delivered on the site within five years and in particular that development of the site is viable' (PPTS, Para 9).
+For a GTTS site to be considered 'developable' for years six to ten of the Local Plan, the PPTS states that the site 'should be in a suitable location for traveller site development and there should be a reasonable prospect that the site is available and could be viably developed at the point envisaged' (PPTS, Para 9).

+Owing to the existing land values of the majority of the sites within the borough, and the potential management issues of a site, the assessment has tended to assess sites under the council's ownership.
 For potential sites under private ownership, the desires of the landowners should be taken into account.